Some Insights and Ways to Develop Effective Teams

-Finally, many organizations often don’t realize the potential that team building events can have as a way of practising corporate social responsibility (CSR).
-Though not all team building programs include elements of corporate social responsibility, the ones that do can tremendously impact participants and organizations.
+Finally, many organizations often don’t realize the potential that team building events can have as a way of practicing corporate social responsibility (CSR).
+Though not all programs include elements of corporate social responsibility, the ones that do can tremendously impact participants and organizations.

 According to one study, 2 out of 3 millennials won’t take a job if a potential employer doesn’t have strong corporate social responsibility practices.
 Beyond demonstrating to employees that organizations value and are willing to invest in their well-being and connectedness at work, team building events can also serve as a way of establishing corporate social responsibility as a norm within the company’s culture.

 Alright, so we recognize that this is a lot of information, but to wrap it all up for you, TB events are important for six main reasons: (1) they cultivate the key elements of high performing teams, (2) they cultivate psychological safety and trust, (3) they build connectedness, which, in turn, (4) can be a source of innovation, (5) they promote resilience, and finally, (6) they can establish corporate social responsibility as a cultural norm.